-You can get to the Checkr results from a person's profile.
+You can get the Checkr results from a person's profile.

-Once Checkr has completed their search, they will compile a report with the results, and mark the report as either clear or consider.
+Once Checkr has completed its search, it will compile a report with the results, and mark the report as clear, consider, or suspended.

 Checkr does not make any judgment calls about who is qualified to serve in your ministry.
 They will only provide information about anything that appears on the records of the person, so you can make an informed decision; therefore, a report will be marked consider if anything is found in the person's records, regardless of the severity of what is found.